 Cancer-related patient navigation within Harris Health System began in the late 1990s and arose from the need to maximize systems efficiency and ensure that patients with abnormal cancer screening test results obtained timely diagnostic and therapeutic follow-up.

-Since then, cancer‐related patient navigation activities within Harris Health System have expanded to include not only those aimed at ensuring follow-‐up among patients with abnormal screening tests but also to those aimed at increasing screening and vaccination coverage.
+Since then, cancer‐related patient navigation activities within Harris Health System have expanded to include not only those aimed at ensuring follow-up among patients with abnormal screening tests but also to those aimed at increasing screening and vaccination coverage.
 Currently, the patient navigation programs operate within the Breast, Cervical, Colorectal, Hepatocellular, and Gastric Cancer programs, as well as in the Pediatric Service line to improve human papillomavirus (HPV) vaccination rates.
-The Outreach Services Department to provide healthcare access navigation, and the Diagnostic and Screening Clinics to provide oncology care coordination.
+The Outreach Services Department provides healthcare access navigation, and the Diagnostic and Screening Clinics to provide oncology care coordination.

 Data presented in this community health needs assessment report helped guide the development of Harris Health System’s patient navigation programs.
 As described in this report, the two primary aims of the existing patient navigation programs are to improve access to healthcare and cancer screening tests as well as to ensure follow-up of patients with abnormal screening test results.
 These programs are currently reducing cancer health disparities in Harris County and improving the healthcare experience of Harris Health System patients along the cancer continuum of care.

-The Cancer Community Needs Assessment was comprised of a working group with faculty and staff members from of the Dan L. Duncan Comprehensive Cancer Center, Office of Outreach and Health Disparities, in conjunction with a team from the Harris Health System.
+The Cancer Community Needs Assessment was comprised of a working group with faculty and staff members from of the Dan L Duncan Comprehensive Cancer Center, Office of Outreach and Health Disparities, in conjunction with a team from the Harris Health System.

 View the links below to access the full community needs assessment reports: